ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 ## What is the impact if I don't upgrade vSphere 6.x on my old instance hosts?
 {: #faq-v2t-migration-6x-impact-vcs}

 Upgrading your vSphere software is a customer responsibility and the decision to upgrade to a supported version is yours.
-However, your business might be at risk because VMware by Broadcom is under no obligation to provide product patches and updates, such as security updates and bug fixes. {{site.data.keyword.cloud_notm}} support for ordering all update levels of vSphere 6.x ended on 10 October 2021 and you can no longer order new instances with vSphere 6.x.
+However, your business might be at risk because VMware by Broadcom is under no obligation to provide product patches and updates, such as security updates and bug fixes. {{site.data.keyword.cloud_notm}} support for ordering all update levels of vSphere 6.x ended on 10 October 2021 and you cannot order new instances with vSphere 6.x.

 {{site.data.keyword.cloud_notm}} recommends upgrading to 7.x.
 If your old instance is running NSX-V, consider moving to {{site.data.keyword.vcf-auto-short}}.
 This lift and shift upgrade approach can be more beneficial due to the end of support of NSX-V. You might benefit from a target platform with updated hardware, upgraded VMware software, NSX-T, and less of an impact lift and shift migration rather than an in-place upgrade.